William Henry Miller (book collector): Career

 and in 1832, 1835 and 1837, each time after a contest, and on two occasions at the head of the poll.
 In 1841, however, he was defeated, and he was again unsuccessful as a candidate for Berwick at the general election of 1847.

+Death

-He died, unmarried, at Craigentinny House, near Edinburgh, on 31 October 1848, in his sixtieth year, and was by his own desire buried on his estate in a mausoleum erected after his decease, and decorated with sculptured friezes by Alfred Gatley, subsequently referred to as the Craigentinny Marbles.
+He died, unmarried, at Craigentinny House, near Edinburgh, on 31 October 1848, aged 60.
+According to his wishes, Miller was buried on his estate in a mausoleum built after his death, and decorated with sculptured friezes by Alfred Gatley, subsequently referred to as the Craigentinny Marbles.

-A portrait of William Henry Miller, by Sir Thomas Lawrence, was engraved.
+A portrait of William Henry Miller, by painter Sir Thomas Lawrence, was engraved.

 Britwell Court Library

 As a book collector, Miller was regarded as the successor of Richard Heber, and many of the rarest works from his collections of the latter passed into the library which he formed at Britwell Court, near Burnham, Buckinghamshire.
 He was particular in his choice of copies, and from his habit of carrying about with him a foot rule to measure the size of a 'tall' copy of a book which he wished to buy, he became known at sales and among collectors as 'Measure Miller.’

 The Britwell Library, formed chiefly at the time of the dispersal of the Heber and other important collections, and then added to by acquisitions from Thomas Corser, Laing, and other sales, was unrivalled among private libraries for the number, rarity, and condition of its examples of early English and Scottish literature.
 It contained six works from William Caxton's press, many printed by Wynkyn de Worde and Richard Pynson, and the greater part of the Heber collection of ballads and broadsides.
 It was especially rich in early English poetry, and possesses also the finest and most complete series in existence of Theodor de Bry's collections of voyages to the East and West Indies.

 Britwell Court and its libraries were bequeathed by Miller to his cousin Miss Marsh, from whom they passed to Samuel Christy-Miller, M.P. for Newcastle-under-Lyme from 1847 to 1859, and on his death, on 5 April, to Wakefield Christie-Miller (d.1898), whose sons inherited them.

 The Library had a crest showing a right hand holding an open book.
 The collection of rare books was housed in a library built in 1864 which, with the provision of steel doors and mains water hydrants, was intended to be fire-proof.
 The house and library collection stayed within the family until 1919, at which point the house and the collection were sold, and the collection split up.